- Safari Explorer

 Gear up for a day of play on the “Private Island.”
 Thousand foot sea cliffs line the shore and ancient volcanic plugs sit both above and below the water surface as host to a wide diversity of marine life.
 Snorkel, paddle board, kayak, and explore by skiff.
 Enjoy a short hike to the island’s spatter and cinder cone.
 Learn about the islands plantation days with a visit to the quaint Lana’i Culture and Heritage Center.

 In ancient times, Olowalu was considered a place of refuge.
-Today, it delivers a treat of snorkeling among coral gardens teaming with underwater life and a known sea turtle habitat.
+Today, it delivers a treat of snorkeling among coral gardens teeming with underwater life and a known sea turtle habitat.
 Explore the Humpback National Marine Sanctuary—located between Lana’i, Moloka’i, and Maui—enjoying front-row seats while cruising through these productive marine breeding grounds searching for dolphins, whales, and other marine life.

 Leave it to the Captain and crew to seek out and unveil the best opportunities the islands hold in store today.
 Dramatic volcanic backdrops, marine life sightings, and chances for snorkeling, kayaking, and paddle boarding are all possible!